-ZeroSphere Owns
+ZeroSphere Builds

-the Whole Loop.
+the Whole App.

 Phase 01

-Natural language to working code
+Natural language to working architecture

 Phase 02

-Catches errors before you see them
+Writes code, compiles it, catches errors before you see them

 Phase 03